igoogolx/lux-docs/docs/intro.md

 It supports both the Windows and macOS operating systems, runs at the network layer, and nearly all functionalities are accomplished through an GUI.

 :::note
-Lux is not a replacement of clash and it will not.
-If you need more powerful features, just use clash.
+Lux is not intended to replace clash, and it does not aim to do so.
 :::